 In order to avoid an indefinite usage of the certificate when evolved attack methods require a re-assessment of the products resistance to state of the art attack methods, the maximum validity of the certificate has been limited.
-The certificate issued on 3 July 2015 is valid until 2 July 2020.
-The validity date can be extended by re-assessment or re-certification.
+The certificate issued on 7 August 2015 is valid until 6.
+August 2020.
+The validity date can be extended by re-certification.